 The diagnosis of COPD is based on a combination of factors, including smoking history, symptoms, such as, wheezing, shortness of breath, physical examination, and spirometry results.
 A range of other symptoms includes poor exercise tolerance, productive or non-productive cough, respiratory failure, and cor pulmonale.
 Post-bronchodilator results demonstrate airflow limitation with diminished forced expiratory volume in 1 second (FEV1) to Forced Vital Capacity (FEV1/FVC) or FEV1 to Vital Capacity (FEV1/VC) in a ratio of 0.70 or less.
-Acute exacerbations may occur in response to environmental irritants, respiratory infections, seasonal/weather changes.
+During the process of diagnosing COPD, the effect of acute exacerbations, such as environmental irritants, respiratory infections and seasonal/weather change, should be considered.
 Other diseases may present with similar symptoms including asthma, acute bronchitis, bronchiectasis, and lung cancer.

 COPD negatively impacts quality of life.
 Hypoxemia can impair mental function and short-term memory.
-Chronic bronchitis associated with obesity.
 Emphysema is associated with a poor nutritional status, weight loss, and poor muscle mass.
 These weight changes contribute to poor health outcomes.